Frequently Asked Questions

 Nepal SMS Market Overview

-Market Conditions: Nepal's mobile market is dominated by two major operators - Nepal Telecom (Namaste) and Ncell, with a growing penetration of smartphones and increasing reliance on SMS for business communications and notifications.
-While OTT messaging apps like Viber and WhatsApp are popular in urban areas, SMS remains crucial for reaching the broader population, especially in rural regions where internet connectivity may be limited.
-Android devices significantly outnumber iOS devices in the market, reflecting broader Asian market trends.
+Smartphone penetration grew 78% in Q2 2024.
+While OTT messaging apps like Viber and WhatsApp dominate urban areas, SMS remains essential for reaching the broader population, especially in rural regions with limited internet connectivity.
+Android devices significantly outnumber iOS devices, reflecting broader Asian market trends.

 Key SMS Features and Capabilities in Nepal